Chris Green (railway manager)

 Chris Green (born 7 September 1943) is a British railway manager.
 He has a reputation for the adoption of business-led management of passenger services both in the British Rail and privatised eras, and has been described as "the best chairman BR never had".

 Early life

-Green was born in Winchester and educated at St Paul's School, London and Oriel College, Oxford (where he read History).
+Green was born in Winchester and educated at St Paul's School, London and Oriel College, Oxford (where he read history).

 Railway career

 Early career

 Green began his career in 1965 as a trainee manager with British Rail in the West Midlands, becoming area manager at Hull in 1973.

-Senior management

 In 1984 Green became manager of ScotRail, building its new identity.

 In January 1986 he became BR Sector Director, London & South East.
 In April he announced that Marylebone station in central London would be reprieved from closure, and in June he launched Network SouthEast to unify London suburban rail services.
-In October 1989 Green briefly appeared on BBC Challenge Anneka in an episode covering the re-opening of Northiam railway station.
+As Director of Network SouthEast, Green's primary objective was to reduce the need for state support, which stood at £205 million in 1986/7, down from £317 million in 1983.
+The sector was responsible for 930 stations and 2,350 route miles, with costs of £853 million against revenues of £648 million in 1986.
+Acknowledging that while NSE was the world's 'most financially efficient railway', it was 'by no means the best in terms of passenger service', Green focused on improving quality and customer service, inspired by a study visit to Japanese Railways.
+This strategy included a new focus on customer attitude training, marketing initiatives such as the Network Card, and a plan to bring all stations up to a higher standard within five years.

+A key project during this period was the development of the north-south Thameslink service through the re-opened Snow Hill tunnel, which Green described in 1988 as "the most exciting development for rail travel in the South East for many years".
+When the new service experienced significant early technical problems with its new Class 319 trains, Green publicly shared "the frustration of our customers at the level of failures".
+By 1989, he announced a £1.4 billion, five-year investment plan for NSE to expand capacity and further enhance services.
+In October 1989, Green briefly appeared on BBC Challenge Anneka in an episode covering the re-opening of Northiam railway station.

 At the beginning of 1992 he was appointed managing director of the InterCity sector, with a remit to create a new integrated and profitable business (from that April) which he achieved with a particular emphasis on customer service.